joseppi/Economy_in_videogames/README.md

 In order to put a price to the special caracteristic of an item we would use the same method, for example.
 Armor: each time an enemy attacks you with this armor on, a 25% of the enemy damage will return to them.
 This will be added to the total damage the item will do during the fight and will be taken in to account when puting a price tag to the item.

+## Why should I even bother?
+Is it really that worth the effort?
+Remember that graphic that you've seen like a thousen times already?
+The one that shows the pacing in a story?
+Well games are exactly the same.
+That curve means everything for the developers who are trying to make their players stick to their game for a while.
+The economy plays a big role in this chart along side with other mechanics.
+It also makes the experience more pleasant over all since they feel they've complish something when they finish the game, looking back and seen how they progress or acomplished something really hard to do is a really rewarding feeling.